liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 08/06/21
+  - Refresh the memory of some older C# projects
+  - They definitely need re-doing with everything I've learnt since!

 ### 07/06/21
   - C#
   - Reusable components and code libraries